Dennicka/propbot/README.md

   expected by the guarded API, so HOLD, RESUME request, and kill switch actions stay behind the same token/two-man protections while remaining usable from the browser.
+- Surfaces a read-only **PnL / Risk** card with unrealised PnL, the current day's realised PnL stub (currently fixed at `0.0` until settlement reporting is wired in), total live exposure, and CapitalManager headroom per strategy.
+  Use it as the landing spot for a quick risk scan instead of grepping logs.

 ### PnL / Exposure trend